elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/findable-data/topics/3-metadata-standards.md

         documentation and description of data

-        Resources: Slides Interactive [<u>poll for formative
+        **Resources:** Slides Interactive [<u>poll for formative
         assessment</u>](https://quizlet.com/test-questions/metadata-fundamentals-practice-test-14f09c3c-8df2-4e48-91d8-4207140ee08e)

-        Purpose: Get everyone to same level of knowledge on metadata
+        **Purpose:** Get everyone to same level of knowledge on metadata
       time: '25'
-      type: Individual
+      type: Lecture
       level: beginner
     - learning_outcome: 2
       activities: >-
+        **Lecture:**

-        Activity: Short lecture: Provide examples of metadata (standards) used by researchers in different fields (three: biomedical, social sciences and humanities, and science and technology domains) examples of domain specific metadata standards.
+        **Activity:** Short lecture that Provide examples of metadata (standards) used by researchers in different fields (three: biomedical, social sciences and humanities, and science and technology domains) examples of domain specific metadata standards.
 If domain specific metadata standards don't exist, provide some examples about the development/use of custom metadata.

-        Resources: Examples of published data with good (and bad) metadata, custom metadata fields examples&#x20;
+        **Resources**: Examples of published data with good (and bad) metadata, custom metadata fields examples&#x20;

-        Purpose: Give tangible examples of metadata and how it is used in research in different fields
+        **Purpose**: Give tangible examples of metadata and how it is used in research in different fields
       time: '15'
       type: Individual
       level: beginner
     - learning_outcome: 2
       activities: >-
+        **Exercise:**

-        Activity: Personal Data "audit" (Richness & Standards)
+        **Activity:** Personal Data "audit" (Richness & Standards)

         Participants have 10 minutes to write a description of some of their